DeynnerASR/DeynnerASR/README.md

 <p align="center">
-Hi I'm Deynner Sanabria, I'm a data systematization student, I love doing web devolepment stuff, focused on frontend.
+Hi I'm Deynner Sanabria, I'm a software developer student from Colombia.
+I'm a little bit lost in this world, but still I'm willing to work.
 </p>

 ##